aiman-al-masoud/cinciarellang1/README.md

 ## Running it

-Run the file [`./cincia.py`](src/cincia.py) with no arguments for a REPL (Read Print Eval Loop), or run it with a file path to execute the contents of the file.
+Run the file [`./cincia.py`](src/cincia.py) with no arguments for a REPL (Read Print Eval Loop), or run it with a file path to execute the contents of the file, or run it like so: `./cincia.py --compile path/to/file.ci` to print the python equivalent on stdout.

 You'll need a Python 3 interpreter to run this.
 No external dependencies are required, except for the [`plot_ast.py`](src/plot_ast.py) utility.